What's Schiff house like?

 Finally, you can expect to grow during your time here.
 We believe that a home is both a place to belong and a place to grow.
 As a student-driven community, our staff will help create an environment where you feel free to be yourself and will challenge you to change.
 Our hope is that you are equally committed to showing up as yourself and challenging us.
 This takes courage.
 We want you to “geek-out” with your dorm mates; share your passions, your curiosities, and your perspectives.
 We will be one another’s teachers and students.
 Schiff is made up of about 90 unique students.
 Each of us have the responsibility to share and make space for our unique stories.
 In doing so, we each play a role in turning a building into a home.

-Neighborhood D: Governor’s Corner, 550 Lasuen, Sigma Phi Epsilon, Synergy, and apartments in Mirrielees and EVGR-A
+Neighborhood D: Governor’s Corner, 550 Lasuen, 1047 Campus, Synergy, and apartments in Mirrielees and EVGR-A Duan

 Jennifer Calvert and Scott Calvert (with their sons Van and Rockwell) are the Resident Fellows (RFs) for Schiff.